Listen to an audio file of this tool.

 - “When we are finished playing, how do we leave our play areas?”

-For 5-7-year-olds: Get out a paper and markers.
-Have your child or children write down their ideas in response to the above questions.
+For 5-7-year-olds: Get out a paper and markers and have your child write down their ideas in response to the above questions.
 Consult the developmentally-appropriate list of chores (below) to get ideas.
 For 8-10-year-olds: Create a checklist together of your household responsibility plan on a whiteboard or chalkboard.
 Children at this age enjoy checking off a list.

 Be sure you create your plan at a calm time.
 Don’t create your plan when you are either in the routine itself, are hungry or tired, or have time pressures.